Campuses:

 website for requirements that apply to all major fields.

-The Germanic studies program in the Department of German, Nordic, Slavic & Dutch (GNSD) is distinguished for its interdisciplinary approach to the study of literature and culture.
+The Germanic Studies program in the Department of German, Nordic, Slavic & Dutch (GNSD) is distinguished for its interdisciplinary approach to the study of literature and culture.
 The program equips students to be creative scholars and skillful teachers through research and teaching programs covering the literature and culture of German-speaking and Nordic countries.
 Students work closely with faculty dedicated to scholarly innovation, teaching excellence, and interdisciplinary collaboration.

 Program Delivery